-The Lieutenant stared at the sharp, rocky mountain range shadowing them from the south.
+The Lieutenant stared at the sharp, rocky mountain range shadowing them on the south.
 “We could still turn back.
 We haven’t signed anything yet.”

 Aksia sagged a bit then.
 She scratched at a fleck of rust that marred her chain mail and bit her lip.
 “I got a bad feeling about this.”

-“We’re going to Idon and that’s all you got?
+“We’re going to Idon and that’s all you have?
 A bad feeling?
-I’m sure we’re all going to die horribly, screaming under demon claws.
-It’s a whole lot worse than a bad feeling.”
+Every night I have nightmares that we’re all going to die horribly, screaming as the demons tear us apart.
+Bad feelings would be a step up.”

 “I’m worried about the Captain.
 He’s drinking too much.”

-“I’ve known him twenty years, Ax.
+“I’ve known him for over twenty years, Ax, and you almost as long.
 When has he ever not drank too much?”

 “I heard him yelling in his sleep last night.”
 Aksia always pitched her tent right beside the Captain’s.